initanmol/ansible/README.md

 ### Running ansible-playbook Using Container

-This is a sample example, where I assume all Ansible code is in a `./playbooks` directory on docker host.
+This is a simple example, where I assume all Ansible code is in a `./playbooks` directory on docker host.

 ```
 docker pull anmolsharmaa/ansible:2.9